NotClavilux/kyojuro-hub/README.md

 # Kyojuro Hub

-Some old script i made for cat piece, decided to open source it since it's a simple script and stuff.
+Here is an old script I created for Cat Piece.
+I decided to open-source it since it's a straightforward and useful script that still works.